jnozzi/cocoadev.com/SiteContent/General/CompilingPluginWithUnknownClasses.markdown

 ----

 Do the plugin and the app have classes in common?
 Are you sure you are not loading some classes that are already loaded?
-This caused me much pain when I was writing an [[AudioUnit]], extremely random crashes, I ended up just moving the shared classes into a framework.
+This caused me much pain when I was writing an General/AudioUnit, extremely random crashes, I ended up just moving the shared classes into a framework.

 ----